Call for Applications for our 7th Summer School on Parliaments in Frankfurt!

 The aim of the Summer School on Parliaments is to provide a mechanism for young scholars of national, regional and/or trans-national parliaments to enhance their theoretical and analytical toolkit as well as receive feedback from leading academics on their particular research agenda.
-In addition the programme will provide an opportunity for participants to network with each other and with more senior, well established, legislative scholars.
-The 2017 School builds on the success of the 2010 (Bamberg), 2012 (Lisbon) and 2014 (Brussels) summer schools.
-This year the summer school is co-organized with Humboldt University of Berlin.

-The summer school takes place over two approximately two weeks.
+The summer school takes place over approximately two two weeks.
 The programme is built around a series of guest instructors who are leading scholars of comparative legislative studies.
 Thus, a different instructor will lead the discussion of a different topic each day.
-We plan a series of eight key themes (one for each teaching day of the Summer school), each lead by a scholar writing and researching in that area.
+We commonly have a series of eight key themes (one for each teaching day of the Summer school), each lead by a scholar writing and researching in that area.
 As such, the focus is rarely on one legislature but on topics that are typically core to understanding any legislature.

 More information you can find on the event homepage: https://ecpr.eu/Events/265